rooftopcms/rooftop-rails/README.md

 ```
 # Use

-## Pulling Rooftop content into your Rails application
+## Including Rooftop content in your model
 This gem builds on the `rooftop-ruby` library so please have a look at that project to understand how to integrate Rooftop into your Ruby models.
 In essence it's as simple as:

 ```